AlxMedia/kontrast/readme.txt

 * Fixed themeforms styling issue
 * Updated language files
 * Removed Responsive Lightbox as recommended plugin
+* Updated theme screenshot and readme credits, now using images from stocksnap.io only

 = 1.1.2 - 2019-03-11 =
 * Updated to Kirki 3.0.38